gregorydlogan/opencast/docs/guides/admin/docs/installation/source-macosx.md

 Building Opencast
 -----------------

 Switch to the opencast folder.
-If you downloaded the tarball, this is the folder you just unpacked (called something like `opencast-community-matterhorn-[...]`).
-If you chose to download via git, use `cd matterhorn`.
+If you downloaded the tarball, this is the folder you just unpacked (called something like `opencast-community-opencast-[...]`).
+If you chose to download via git, use `cd opencast`.
 You can proceed by building opencast (depending on the folder permissions, you might need to start the command with `sudo`):

     mvn clean install